Edgefest: Creation, early years (1987–1989)

-The festival was created in 1987 by CFNY-FM staffers Scot Turner, Kneale Mann, Alan Cross, Earl Veale, and Phil Evans to celebrate the station’s tenth anniversary and the 120th Canada Day.
+The festival was created in 1987 by CFNY-FM staffers Scot Turner, Kneale Mann, Alan Cross, Earl Veale, and Phil Evans to celebrate the station's tenth anniversary and the 120th Canada Day.

 A lineup, including Blue Rodeo, The Pursuit of Happiness, Teenage Head, and the first foreign act, The Saints, was soon arranged, but finding an appropriate location proved to be difficult.
 A farmer's field in Oakville, Ontario was considered, but would have involved complications with staging, electricity, bathrooms and parking.
 Other suggestions included Mosport International Raceway and Cayuga Speedway, but as they were unavailable, Molson Park in Barrie was chosen.
 Organizers worried that fans would not want to drive from Toronto to the relatively unknown location in Barrie (approximately 90 km [55 mi]), but after purchasing tickets through Pizza Pizza locations for just $1.02 per ticket, over 27,000 people attended the inaugural festival on July 1, 1987.

 Although the 1987 festival was supposed to be a one-off event, its success and positive feedback encouraged the organizers to do it again the next year.
 The 1988 edition was sold out, and brought over 32,000 people to Molson Park.
 Attendees paid $3 each for admission.
 The lineup featured mostly Canadian bands, including the first of many appearances by 54-40, and three foreign acts.

 In 1989, in spite of competing summer weekend activities and Highway 400 leading up to Molson Park being jammed both from both Cottage country and Toronto, the festival was once again sold out.
 That year's lineup included Sass Jordan, Sarah McLachlan and The Tragically Hip.

 Transition period (1990–1992)

-Between 1989 and the end of 1990, CFNY underwent a change in management, which brought with it a change in format.
+Between Labour Day 1988 and the end of 1989, CFNY underwent a change in management, which brought with it a change in format.
 While the festival did go on that year, and once again sold out Molson Park, many people came in order to protest the new programming policies (in fact, someone even hired a plane to tow a protest banner over the park).
 However, the show went on glitch-free, and featured 54–40, The Tragically Hip, The Pursuit of Happiness, The Grapes of Wrath and The Skydiggers.

 By the fifth show, in 1991, the station owners had again been replaced, and the format of both show and station had stabilized.
 That year's lineup featured the Violent Femmes, who were the first foreign act to perform at the festival in two years.
 That year's lineup also featured Blue Rodeo and the Crash Test Dummies.

 For the 1992 edition, Molson had planned "The Great Canadian Party", a series of Molson-sponsored concerts, simultaneously running across Canada on Canada Day 1992.
 However, the two companies came to an agreement to share the show, with half the bands booked by the Edge (including 54–40, The Tragically Hip, and Leslie Spit Treeo) and the other half booked by Molson (including Sass Jordan, Amanda Marshall and Spinal Tap).